salesforce/rmux/doc/config.md

-  -remoteTimeout=0: Timeout to set for remote redises (connect+read+write) -remoteWriteTimeout=0: Timeout to set for remote redises (write) -remoteReconnectInterval=0: Interval in which connected redis connections will be forced to reconnect in minutes -socket="": The socket to listen for incoming connections on.
+  -remoteTimeout=0: Timeout to set for remote redises (connect+read+write) -remoteWriteTimeout=0: Timeout to set for remote redises (write) -remoteReconnectInterval=0: Interval in which connected redis connections will be forced to reconnect in minutes -remoteDiagnosticCheckInterval=0: Interval to check the diagnostic connection in seconds -socket="": The socket to listen for incoming connections on.
 If this is provided, host and port are ignored -tcpConnections="localhost:6380 localhost:6381": TCP connections (destination redis servers) to multiplex over -unixConnections="": Unix connections (destination redis servers) to multiplex over